-There are many places you can go to for advice or help, including friends and family, your local doctor, mental health support services, Lifeline on 13 11 14 or online resources like the Better Health Channel and Sane.
+There are many places you can go to for advice or help, including friends and family, your local doctor, mental health support services, Lifeline on 13 11 14 or online resources like the trauma and recovery page on the Better Health Channel and Sane.

 If at any time you are worried about your psychological wellbeing or mental health of yourself or someone you know, there is always help available through:

 - A mental health specialist, such as a psychiatrist, psychologist, counsellor or social worker